thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 WHERE o1.ORDER_DATE BETWEEN '2017-03-05' AND '2017-03-11'
 ```

-Note if you wan to get the previous quantity ordered for that record's given `CUSTOMER_ID` and `PRODUCT_ID`, even if it wasn't strictly the day before, you can use a subquery instead that qualifies previous dates and orders them descending.
+Note if you want to get the previous quantity ordered for that record's given `CUSTOMER_ID` and `PRODUCT_ID`, even if it wasn't strictly the day before, you can use a subquery instead that qualifies previous dates and orders them descending.
 Then you can use `LIMIT 1` to grab the most recent at the top.

 ```sql